-You have finally decided to get the smile of your dreams, but who should you trust to carry out this treatment and give you the ideal result.
+You have finally decided to get the smile of your dreams, but who should you trust to carry out this treatment and give you the ideal result?
 We can help you to understand the difference between an orthodontist and a dentist to ensure you’re making the best decisions for your smile.

-In order for patients to make informed decisions regarding treatment, it’s important to be aware of a few key differences between orthodontists and dentists:
+In order for patients to make informed decisions regarding their treatment, it’s important to be aware of a few key differences between orthodontists and dentists:

 - Dentists complete a General Dental Degree.

 - They are experts in general dental care and maintenance for all ages.
 They also perform cosmetic dental procedures such as tooth whitening, porcelain veneers and crowns.

 - Unlike orthodontists, dentists have not completed full-time university specialist training to fit braces or oversee other orthodontic treatments.

 - Most general dentists will refer patients and their own family requiring orthodontic care to specialist orthodontists.

 - Orthodontists are registered dental specialists who have completed an additional three years of full-time university training in orthodontics, facial growth, and development, biology and biomechanics (they hold a General Dental Degree + Specialist Orthodontic Degree).
 There are only 3-4 Orthodontists trained each year at 5 accredited Australian universities and only the best dentists are selected into these training programs.

 - Orthodontists are facial growth and dental development experts.
 They diagnose and treat crooked teeth, bad bites and poorly aligned jaws and are the go-to for all orthodontic care options and technologies for children, teens and adults.